Software-Engineering-Team-11/Project/README.md

 ## NEEDED DOWNLOADS

-*** Ensure all previous versions of the following are uninstalled if you have installed them for prior projects. ***
+***Ensure all previous versions of the following are uninstalled if you have installed them for prior projects***

 In order for this project to run you will need to download the following: